slikz1/Discord-Widget-Xaseco-Plugin/README.md

 ## ✨ Features

-- Displays your Discord server name and online user count
+- Displays your Discord Widget on your TrackmaniaServer
-- Customizable widget layout and styling
 - Simple setup via plugin configuration
 - No external dependencies